-That’s right.
-Just like in The Three Little Pigs, you have to huff, puff, and blow their house down.
 Wood piles and bird feeders are prime real estate for ticks to hangout.
 Make sure to move these tick havens as far away from your house as possible, and elevated off the ground.
 The elevation will dehydrate ticks on the ground, keeping them from reaching the shady protection of the woodpile or bird feeder, and will also prevent mice and other rodents from inhabiting those regions on the ground.
-This is crucial because mice are the primary transmitter of Lyme disease-causing bacteria.
+This is crucial because mice are the primary transmitter of Lyme Disease-causing bacteria.

 Cut Grass and Shrubs